LaurieWired/iOS_Reverse_Engineering/README.md

 In this example, ```uVar1``` refers to an instance of the selected class. ```encodeInteger:forKey:``` is the selector defining the method, and the remaining arguments, ```uVar2``` and ```uVar3```, will be passed to the method.
 For additional examples on following Objective-C code in Ghidra, see [YouTube - Objective-C Calling Conventions](https://www.youtube.com/watch?v=eI-Btfjp-fg).

 ### Reversing Swift Code - What to Watch Out For
 Unlike Objective-C, Swift is statically linked rather than dynamically selecting and invoking methods.
-In order to insure uniqueness, the compiler mangles the name, types of parameters, and type of return value into the compiled Swift binary.
+In order to ensure uniqueness, the compiler mangles the name, types of parameters, and type of return value into the compiled Swift binary.
 This produces variables that are not human-readable.
 For example, the compiled Swift name ```_$s21ControlFlowFlattening0abC3AppV5$mainyyFZ``` actually translates to ```ControlFlowFlattening.ControlFlowFlatteningApp.$main()``` when demangled.
 Fortunately, Swift has built-in mechanisms for demangling names.
 Simply ensure Swift is installed and run the following commands to demangle single variables, classes, or methods:

 Mac:
 ```